tillitis/tkey-ssh-agent/README.md

 socket `./agent.sock`.

 It will also output the SSH ed25519 public key for this instance of the app on this specific TKey USB stick.

-So again; if the signer app binary, the USS, or the UDS in the physical USB stick change, then the private key will also change -- and thus the derived public key, your public identity in the world of SSH.
+**Nota bene**: If the signer app binary, the USS, or the UDS in the physical USB stick change your key pair will change.

 If you copy-paste the public key into your `~/.ssh/authorized_keys` you can try to log onto your local computer (if sshd is running